Create an access review of groups and applications in Azure AD access reviews

 - Take recommendations - Take the system's recommendation on denying or approving the user's continued access

-Set Require reason on approval to Enable to require the reviewer to supply a reason for approval.
+Set Justification required to Enable to require the reviewer to supply a reason for approval.

-Set Mail notifications to Enable to have Azure AD send email notifications to reviewers when an access review starts, and to administrators when a review completes.
+Set email notifications to Enable to have Azure AD send email notifications to reviewers when an access review starts, and to administrators when a review completes.

 Set Reminders to Enable to have Azure AD send reminders of access reviews in progress to all reviewers.
-Reviewers will receive the reminders halfway through the duration of the review, regardless of whether they have completed their review.
+Reviewers will receive the reminders halfway through the duration of the review, regardless of whether they have completed their review at that time.

 Start the access review